reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ### Generated Files
 The initialization process creates several files and folders.
-One of those files is the pom.xml.
+One of those files is the `pom.xml`.

-The pom.xml defines all dependencies that we are using in our project.
-Each dependency has its pom.xml.
-The inner pom.xml declares what does it bring into the application.
+The `pom.xml` defines all dependencies that we are using in our project.
+Each dependency has its `pom.xml`.
+The inner `pom.xml` declares what does it bring into the application.

 The dependency is the package that contains the peace of the code that our project needs to run successfully.

-Let us look into the pom.xml that Spring Boot generated for us:
+Let us look into the `pom.xml` that Spring Boot generated for us:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>